Skip to main contentScroll Top

 Friday (for wholesalers): 6 a.m. – 18 p.m.

-The market remains very widely visited by locals coming to stock up on goods for their own shops, as it is also a wholesale market. (this is also the case on Friday evening of 18h at midnight, dedicated to wholesalers).
-To make your visit easier, the market is divided into 27 areas, each with a specialty, clothing, furniture, antiques, and even animals.
-The aisles are also numbered like "streets" but it is likely that you will need some time to adapt to find your way around!
+The market remains very popular with locals who come to stock up on goods for their own shops, as it's also a wholesale market (this is especially true on Friday evenings from 18 pm to midnight, when it's dedicated to wholesalers).
+To make browsing easier, the market is divided into 27 zones, each with a specialty: clothing, furniture, antiques, and even animals.
+The aisles are also numbered like "streets," but you'll probably need some time to get used to it!

 chatuchak weekend market view bangkok